Skip to Main Content

 • Attend the laboratory section for which they are enrolled.

-Official Absence: An official absence is any absence(s) from class because the student is representing Idaho State University at an official, university-recognized event with the expressed support of an ISU faculty or staff activity sponsor.
+Official Absence (not to be confused with Flexibility in Attendance due to a disability): An official absence is any absence(s) from class because the student is representing Idaho State University at an official, university-recognized event with the expressed support of an ISU faculty or staff activity sponsor.
 To receive an official absence the following must be completed:

 1. Review ISUPP 5040.